Houdini 21.0 Character KineFX

 On this page

-On this page, we use pre-built rig components to build a rig for the Electra test geometry.
-The following pieces of rig logic are added to construct the final rig:
+On this page, we use several pre-built rig components to build a complete rig for the Electra test geometry.
+The pre-built components are available from the APEX Autorig Component SOP, which provides an interface for adding rig functionality such as FK, IK, and bone deform.

 The following sections on this page provide step-by-step instructions for building up the final network shown below: